A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 The name of the target university or company

 The requestor should also provide the name of the target company or university.
-This will indicate where the recommendation will be sent, ensuring that it is delivered to the proper organization or institution.
+This will indicate where the letter will be sent, ensuring that it is delivered to the proper organization or institution.
 It will also help the writer discern if they are familiar with the target university or company and their standards.

 This will ensure that the writer can research the position or program to help him/her understand how to tailor the information.